 FOR EVERY Q, A GOOD A.

-The answers below are intended to provide a range of insights about senior living, but they’re no substitute for what you’ll learn during a visit at the community.
-Explore the questions and answers – and get in touch to schedule a visit.
+The answers below are intended to provide a range of insights about senior living, but they’re no substitute for what you’ll learn during a visit to our unique healthy living community.
+Explore the questions and answers – and get in touch to schedule a conversation and tour.

 Your guests are always welcome and are invited to indulge in many of The Langford’s amenities with you – including recreational activities, dining and educational events.
 And, by the way, you can reserve a guest room for family, friends and prospective residents.